avaframe/AvaFrame/docs/moduleAna1Tests.rst

 This result is illustrated in the following figure.

+.. _fig-altitude-energy-conservation:
 .. figure:: _static/energyLineTheory.png
     :width: 90%

 Let us now consider a system of material blocks flowing down a slope and obeying to Coulomb friction.
-We can sum the previous equation :numref:`altitude-energy-conservation` of each block after weighting it by the block mass.
+We can sum the previous equation :numref:`fig-altitude-energy-conservation` of each block after weighting it by the block mass.
 This leads to the mass average energy conservation equation: